Gurobi/gurobi-optimods/docs/source/mods/max-flow-min-cut.rst

 Maximum Flow / Minimum Cut
 ==========================

-The maximum flow and minimum cut problems are closely related due to their mathematical properties.
-Given a graph or network with a source and sink vertex and some edge capacities, we can say that the maximum flow that can be routed through the graph is equal to the capacity of the minimum cut.
-The capacity of the minimum cut is the sum of the capacity of the edges in the minimum cut -- those that minimize the capacity and would disconnect the source from the sink.
+The maximum flow problem finds the total flow that can be routed through a capacitated network from a given source vertex to a given sink vertex.
+The minimum cut problem finds a set of edges in the same graph with minimal combined capacity that, when removed, would disconnect the source from the sink.
+The two problems are related through duality: the maximum flow is equal to the capacity of the minimum cut.

-The first algorithm to solve this problem was proposed :footcite:t:`ford1956maximal`, called the Ford-Fulkerson algorithm.
-Additionally, they also showed the relationship between these problems.
-Later on, :footcite:t:`goldberg1988new` proposed the famous push-relabel algorithm, and more recently :footcite:t:`orlin2013max` and other authors have proposed polynomial-time algorithms.
-Since this problem is a special case of the minimum cost flow problem, it can be solved using the network simplex algorithm, although not polynomial, a specialized version of the network simplex can be competitive :footcite:t:`caliskan2012faster`.
+The first algorithm proposed to solve this problem was the Ford-Fulkerson algorithm :footcite:p:`ford1956maximal`. :footcite:t:`goldberg1988new` later proposed the famous push-relabel algorithm, and more recently, :footcite:t:`orlin2013max` and other authors have proposed polynomial-time algorithms.
+The maximum flow problem is a special case of the minimum cost flow problem, so it can also be solved efficiently using the network simplex algorithm :footcite:p:`caliskan2012faster` making a linear programming (LP) solver a suitable approach.

 Problem Specification
 ---------------------

-For a given graph :math:`G` with set of vertices :math:`V` and edges :math:`E`.
-Each edge :math:`(i,j)\in E` has a capacity attribute :math:`B_{ij}\in\mathbb{R}`.
+Let :math:`G` be a graph with set of vertices :math:`V` and edges :math:`E`.

-Given a source and sink vertices :math:`s\in V` and :math:`t\in V`, respectively, the problems can be stated as finding:
+Each edge :math:`(i,j)\in E` has capacity :math:`B_{ij}\in\mathbb{R}`.
+Given a source vertex :math:`s\in V` and a sink vertex :math:`t\in V` the two problems can be stated as follows:

-- the flow with maximum value from source to sink such that the flow is capacity feasible.
+- Maximum Flow: Find the flow with maximum value from source to sink such that the flow is capacity feasible.
-- the set of edges which disconnects the source and sink such that the total capacity is minimised.
+- Minimum Cut: Find the set of edges which disconnects the source and sink such that the total capacity of the cut is minimised.

-.. dropdown:: Background: Mathematical Model
+.. dropdown:: Background: Optimization Model

-    Let us define a set of continuous variables :math:`x_{ij}` to represent the amount of non-negative (:math:`\geq 0`) flow going through an edge :math:`(i,j)\in E`.
+    Let us define a set of continuous variables :math:`x_{ij}` to represent the amount of non-negative (:math:`\geq 0`) flow going through an edge :math:`(i,j) \in E`.

-    The mathematical formulation for the maximum flow can be stated as
+    The mathematical formulation for the maximum flow can be stated as:
-    follows:

     .. math::